Sanjay Khan: Personal life

-He is married to Zarine Khan, they have three daughters and a son, elder daughter Farah Khan Ali married to DJ Aqeel, now divorced, second daughter Simone Arora married to Ajay Arora they own D'decor, his youngest daughter Sussanne Khan (formerly married to actor Hrithik Roshan) and son an actor Zayed Khan married to Malaika.
+He was married to Zarine Katrak, they had three daughters and a son.
+Their eldest daughter Farah Khan Ali is married to DJ Aqeel, their second daughter Simone Arora married Ajay Arora and they own D'decor, while their youngest daughter is Sussanne Khan (formerly married to actor Hrithik Roshan) and son is former actor Zayed Khan married to Malaika.
+Sanjay Khan is an ardent follower of Lord Hanuman.

-Marriage to Zeenat Aman

-Sanjay Khan was briefly married to Zeenat Aman, the marriage took place on 30 December 1978 in a private ceremony with two witnesses in Jaisalmer, Rajasthan.
-The relationship lasted less than a year, being annulled on 24 November 1979.
-The relationship was a difficult one for Zeenat Aman, having suffered domestic abuse including being beaten by Khan in the presence of various guests.
-It is also believed that the abuse she had to undergo resulted in permanent damage to her right eye.
+Personal Life

 Fire accident

 A major fire accident took place on 8 February 1989 in the Premier Studios of Mysore where the serial The Sword of Tipu Sultan was being shot.
 Loose wiring and the absence of ventilators were further causes for the fire to spread.
 Instead of fire-proofing material, the walls had gunny bags and the temperature rose to around 120 °C (248 °F) because of huge lights being used.
 All these factors contributed to the massive fire, and the final death toll was 52.
 Khan suffered major burns and had to spend 13 months in hospital and undergo 73 surgeries.